nathangeffen/cagl/docs/userguide.md

 CAG_DEC_DEF_[ARRAY/DLIST/SLIST/HASH/TREE](name of container type, element type, ... other parameters ...);
 ```

-This declares a doubly-linked list of doubles type and forward and reverse iterators for it.
-It also defines its supporting functions:
+This declares a doubly-linked list of doubles container type.
+It also declares forward and reverse iterators for the list.
+It defines a bunch of functions to manipulate the list:

 ```C
 CAG_DEC_DEF_DLIST(dbl_list, double);
 ```

 The first parameter is the name of the container type.
 You can give this any legal C type name.
 The second parameter is an already existing C pointer, primitive type or struct (or *typedef*ed version thereof).

 The *DEC* stands for *declare* and the *DEF* stands for *define*.

 In C you should declare functions you use in each module that uses it, but you may only define the functions once.
-Therefore if you need a list of doubles two C files, say file1.c and file2.c, you would declare the type in, say, file1.h as follows:
+Therefore if you need a list of doubles in two C files, say file1.c and file2.c, you would declare the type in, say, file1.h as follows:

 ```C
 CAG_DEC_DLIST(dbl_list, double);